There may be a delay in the schedule for the new website due to a site move. Might still make it on time, but if not, you know why.

 So the site may remain without updates for a week or two, as that would mean reinstalling everything from scratch, to avoid issues.
 If I thought Win 10 was good, I'd be there already, like I was with Vista and the Windows 7 RC.
 I don't, but don't get me started on that!

 I've finished testing and I will now be concentrating on getting the new 'mod' done - putting the guides and checklists onto the kneeboard for all modules (except the two Luftwaffe WWII aircraft, which I don't own and have no interest in).
 The mod will be called "KIF" - for Kneeboard Information Files.

 Having a bad week with health issues, so things are moving slowly here.

 The process for loading flights for use with FlyInside and Air Hauler 2 with Prepar3D has become much easier as the flight file is now easier to find.
 I have updated the guide with the new procedure.

-Although I won't be writing AARs, I will try to get some video footage of the interesting bits and splice them together for a summary.For some reason, recording doesn't work every time in VR, even though it is still just recording the normal monitor output, allbeit at a strange resolution.
+I've uploaded a second video of testing with FlyInside, using the Oculus Rift VR headset and Prepar3D v3, this time flying the Flight1 BN-2 Islander, which is excellent in VR.
+It is available to view on my YouTube channel, HERE.For some reason, recording doesn't work every time in VR, even though it is still just recording the normal monitor output, allbeit at a strange resolution.
 The good thing is that I am getting on much better with my new video editor (Movavi Video Suite) than I did with the last one (Arcsoft Showbiz 5).